Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: An Alternative Loss Function for Improved Tracking

 \section{An Alternative Loss Function for Improved Tracking}

 The loss function in the previous approach is an instantaneous loss, which only depends on the current sample.
-While this keeps the complexity of the iterations very low, and may be sufficient for online estimation of a static VAR model, it is sensitive to noise and input variability, and thus it is expected to perform poorly when attempting at tracking a time-varying model.
+Albeit it has low computational complexity per iteration and can be sufficient for online estimation of a static VAR model, it is sensitive to noise and input variability, and thus it may be not suitable for a time-varying model.
 In \cite{zaman2019online}, a running average loss function is designed drawing inspiration from the relation between least mean squares (LMS) and recursive least squares (RLS) to improve the tracking capabilities of TISO.
 In this paper, similar steps will lead to a second approach, where a running average loss function is adopted, which depends on the past reconstructed signal values.
-In this second approach, the loss function is set as

-where $\gamma$ is a user-selected forgetting factor which controls the weight of past (reconstructed) samples of $\bm y[t]$.
+In the second approach, the loss function is set as: where $\gamma$ is a user-selected forgetting factor that controls the weight of past (reconstructed) samples of $\bm y[t]$.
 The modeling principles in the previous section (treating the previously reconstructed samples as a random variable, and minimizing over $\bm y[t]$) are applied to the alternative deterministic loss $\tilde \dLoss_t$, enabling to define the random loss function $\tilde \rLoss_t$ as

-which can be rewritten in terms of $\ell_t$ as
+which can be rewritten in terms of $\ell_t$ as:

 Regarding the signal reconstruction, the minimizer of \eqref{eq:randomlossJSTIRSO} is: